LCTT/TranslateProject/sources/tech/20171005 How to manage Linux containers with Ansible Container.md

-How to manage Linux containers with Ansible Container
+Translating by qhwdw How to manage Linux containers with Ansible Container
 ============================================================

 ### Ansible Container addresses Dockerfile shortcomings and offers complete management for containerized projects.